Artificial empathy: Streams of artificial empathy research

 Research on affective computing, such as emotional speech recognition and facial expression detection, falls within the first stream of artificial empathy.
 Contexts that have been studied include oral interviews, call centers, human-computer interaction, sales pitches, and financial reporting.

 The second stream of artificial empathy has been researched more in marketing contexts, such as advertising, branding, customer reviews, in-store recommendation systems, movies, and online dating.

 Artificial empathy applications in practice

 With the increasing volume of visual, audio, and text data in commerce, many business applications for artificial empathy have followed.
 For example, Affectiva analyses viewers' facial expressions from video recordings while they are watching video advertisements in order to optimize the content design of video ads.
-HireVue, a hiring intelligence firm, helps firms make recruitment decisions by analyzing audio and video information from candidates' video interviews.
+Software like HireVue, BarRaiser, a hiring intelligence firm, helps firms make recruitment decisions by analyzing audio and video information from candidates' video interviews.
 Lapetus Solutions develops a model to estimate an individual's longevity, health status, and disease susceptibility from a face photo.
 Their technology has been applied in the insurance industry.